hrcerqueira/star-lang/README.md

 - Any other character results in poking the star with that name, if it exists.
 Otherwise, an error is raised.
 Except
   - When declaring a star
   - The first character of a control, in which case it just means which star to check for litness (yeah, not a word, but you get it)

+Star leg size must be balanced to be beautiful, but computers suck, and if you print out a star with all legs using the same amount of characters it will look weird, so after a long StarLang council meeting, we decided that the east and west legs must have twice the size of the others.
+Another cool thing for you to deal with.

 ## Program layout